 From the 1880s exports rose as frozen meat, butter and cheese were produced.
 Many farmers joined co-operatives to jointly export their produce.
 Meat-freezing companies were increasingly owned by British meat importing firms.

 Ross and Glendining was a Dunedin textile manufacturer.
-By 1900 it employed over 1,000 people, and owned sheep farms, wool-sorting and scouring operations, a coal mine, woollen mills, and hosiery and clothing factories.
+By 1900 it employed more than 1,000 people and owned sheep farms, wool-sorting and scouring operations, a coal mine, woollen mills, and hosiery and clothing factories.
 Other major companies were the New Zealand Sugar Company, Auckland Gas, the New Zealand Frozen Meat Company and the Northern Steamship Company.

 Access to capital

 Companies needed capital investment – money – in order to grow.
 Most of New Zealand’s early companies provided services.
 There were four overseas banks and two local banks with sizable business in the 19th century.
-In the late 1800s they each had more than £1 million (around $100 million in 2009 terms).
+In the late 19th century they each had more than £1 million (more than $200 million in 21st-century terms).

 Insurance companies and stock and station agencies were also important for finance.
 Wright Stephenson was the most important New Zealand-owned agency.
 Another national agency, Dalgetys, was English-owned.

-At first transport was difficult between settlements, and businesses like breweries were local.
+At first transport between settlements was difficult, and businesses like breweries were local.
 When transport improved, these businesses began to be bought out.
 By the 1930s there were two large brewers, New Zealand Breweries and Dominion Breweries.

 Government and investment

 The government promoted local manufacturing by licensing imports and charging taxes on imported goods.
 Local firms assembled cars rather than manufacturing the entire product.
-The government also sponsored overseas investment such as the Tīwai Point aluminium smelter, which was lured with the promise of cheap electricity, and Tasman Pulp and Paper, which was owned partly by Australian newspapers, and partly by the government.
+The government also sponsored overseas investment such as the Tīwai Point aluminium smelter, which was lured with the promise of cheap electricity, and Tasman Pulp and Paper, which was owned partly by Australian newspapers and partly by the New Zealand government.

 Large companies often grew through mergers and by buying other companies.
-In the early 2000s four companies dominated the petrol industry: Shell, BP, Mobil and Caltex.
+In the early 2000s four companies dominated the petrol industry: Shell (from 2011, Z Energy), BP, Mobil and Caltex.
 Two companies controlled supermarkets – Progressive Enterprises and Foodstuffs.

 Fletchers was a building company that was privately owned by the family until 1940.
 By the 1980s it was New Zealand’s largest company.
 But most large companies were owned overseas – such as banks, oil and shipping – or were run by the government – electricity, coal, forestry and railways.